-Required for students assessed to be at the advanced level by the International Student English Examination (ISE) or by the completion of a lower level ALI course.
+ALI 245 High Intermediate Writing Skills (3, FaSpSm) Required for international students whose writing skills are assessed to be at the high intermediate level by the International Student English Examination (ISE) or previous ALI course.
+(Duplicates credit in former ALI 231 and ALI 240.)
 Graded CR/NC.

-258 Writing Workshop (2, FaSpSm)
+ALI 254 Advanced Oral Skills (2, FaSpSm)

-Required for international students assessed by the International Student English Examination (ISE) or by completion of a lower level ALI course to be at the post-advanced level in all skills except writing.
+Required for international students whose oral skills are assessed to be at the advanced level by the International Student English Examination (ISE) or previous ALI course.
+(Duplicates credit in former ALI 259.)
 Graded CR/NC.

-259 Oral Skills (2, FaSpSm) Required for international students assessed by the International Student English Examination (ISE) or by completion of a lower level ALI course to be at the post-advanced level in all skills except speaking.
+ALI 255 Advanced Writing Skills (2, FaSpSm)

+Required for international students whose writing skills are assessed to be at the advanced level by the International Student English Examination (ISE) or previous ALI course.
+(Duplicates credit in former ALI 258.)
 Graded CR/NC.

-270 Oral Skills for International Teaching Assistants (3, FaSp) Classroom interaction skills for international teaching assistants, with a focus on the language needed to lead discussions and make presentations.
+ALI 270 Oral Skills for International Teaching Assistants (3, FaSpSm) Classroom interaction skills for international teaching assistants, with a focus on the language needed to lead discussions and make presentations.
 Open to international teaching assistants only.

-271 Language Tutorial for International Teaching Assistants (2, FaSp) Individualized tutorial on the language and oral skills used by international teaching assistants in the performance of his or her duties.
+ALI 271 Language Tutorial for International Teaching Assistants (2, FaSpSm) Individualized tutorial on the language and oral skills used by international teaching assistants in the performance of his or her duties.
 Based on observation and feedback.
 Open to international teaching assistants only.